momentum-team-7/django-multiple-choice-Arthurstuart/README.md

 ```

 If you want to use another directory for your project directory, replace `project` above with the name of your directory.

+Functions we will need:
+1. fn to add snippets from form(form.py)
+2. add/edit/delete fns
+3. fn that searches through inputs for keyword matches
+4.